Basic Information of ACE

 Project sub-teams and team leaders:

-Hong Kong (Hong Kong Institute of Education, Wang Lixun) (Original lead team)
+Hong Kong (The Education University of Hong Kong, Wang Lixun) (Original lead team)

 China (Guangxi University, Ji Ke)